 How to set up OpenID on your own domain

-You can use your own URL as your OpenID, and still use myOpenID as your OpenID server.
-To set this up, create an account, and add the following markup into your page's head section:
+You can use your stackexchange account as an authentication mean for your own website.
+To set this up, add the following markup into your page's head section:

 You can read about some other options here: